Traffic woes: Long delays for holidaymakers travelling north of Auckland

 As the Christmas hype begins to settle down, Auckland holidaymakers are beginning to disperse outside the city causing major delays on roads.

-Northbound traffic on State Highway 1 through Puhoi, Warkworth and Wellsford was getting congested and delays are anticipated throughout day, the New Zealand Transport Agency says.
+Northbound traffic on State Highway 1 through Puhoi, Warkworth and Wellsford is getting congested and delays are anticipated throughout day, the New Zealand Transport Agency says.

+Auckland Harbour Bridge has closed "clip-on" lanes for maintenance from December 26 to January 4.
+Three lanes in each direction will remain open during that time.

 As Boxing Day Sales begin, traffic heading to Sylvia Park from the Mt Wellington Highway off-ramp is heavy - as is the Mt Wellington on-ramp.